GMT-458-Web-GIS/personal-web-page-aaybukekucuk/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/7C3xAGjq)
 # 🌍 Personal Web Page – Aybüke Küçük

-## 🎯 Aim
+## Aim
-The aim of this project is to familiarize students with **HTML**, **CSS**, and **OpenLayers** by creating a personal portfolio web page.
+The aim of this assignment is to help students get familiar with **HTML**, **CSS**, and **OpenLayers** by designing and publishing their own personal web pages.
-This assignment is a part of the **GMT458 Web GIS Applications** course at Hacettepe University.
+This project was completed as part of the **GMT458 - Web GIS Applications** course at **Hacettepe University**.
-Each student was required to host their project on **GitHub Pages**.
+The main goal was not only to practice web technologies but also to gain hands-on experience in hosting and managing a website on **GitHub Pages**.

 ---

-## 🧠 About the Project
+## About the Project
-This website was designed to represent me as a **Geomatics Engineering student**, showcasing my background, technical skills, and selected projects.
+This project represents my journey as a **Geomatics Engineering student**.
-The project focuses on modern web design principles, interactive map integration, and clear information presentation.
+I designed this web page to introduce myself, share the technologies I use, and showcase some examples of my academic and technical work.

+Throughout the project, I focused on:
+- Clean and modern interface design
+- Simple and informative content organization
+- Integration of an **interactive OpenLayers map**

-The web page contains the following main sections:
+The website is composed of the following sections:
-- **About Me** – Brief personal introduction and academic background
+- **About Me** – A short introduction about my background and interests
-- **Technologies** – A modern table listing software and tools used
+- **Technologies** – A visual table of the software and tools I commonly use
-- **Projects** – Example geomatics projects with images
+- **Projects** – Selected projects with visuals and short explanations
-- **Contact** – OpenLayers map embedded for location visualization
+- **Contact** – My contact information and an OpenLayers-based map

 ---

-## 🛠️ Technologies Used
+## Technologies Used

 | Category | Tools / Libraries |
 |-----------|------------------|